-The LCLC is one of Loyola University's Service Learning projects, sponsored by the Department of English and the College of Arts and Sciences and also supported by the Paul Glassco Endowment.
+The LCLC is one of Loyola University Chicago's Service Learning projects, sponsored by the Department of English and the College of Arts and Sciences and also supported by the Paul Glassco Endowment.
 Our tutors are Loyola students, some of whom elect to earn course credit for tutoring at the Center as part of an internship.
 All tutors receive an orientation to the LCLC and to the practical business of tutoring adults; tutoring is supervised by on-site managers and experienced assistants.
-Read more
+Read more.

 Information for Tutors

-If you are a Loyola second-semester freshman, sophomore, junior, or senior interested in tutoring for credit by enrolling in English 393 or Honors 290, please follow the above link to "Tutoring" and then the link to "Course Credit Tutoring" where you will find a description of the courses, the requirements, and a complete syllabus.
-The course when taken for 3 credit hours qualifies for the Core Engaged Learning-Service Learning Internship requirement.
-Both courses offer the same material with different requirements based on the number of credit hours for which you have registered.
+If you are a Loyola second-semester freshman, sophomore, junior, or senior and have completed UCWR 110 (the only pre-requisite) and are interested in tutoring for credit in the fall or spring by enrolling in English 393 or Honors 290, please follow the above link to "Tutoring" and then the link to "Course Credit Tutoring" where you will find a description of the courses, the requirements, and a complete syllabus.
+The course, when taken for 3 credit hours, qualifies for the Core Engaged Learning-Service Learning Internship requirement.
+Both courses offer the same material with different requirements based only on the number of credit hours for which you have registered.
 Engl 393 can be taken for 1, 2, or 3 credit hours; Honr 290 can be taken only for 3 credit hours.
 Depending on the number of credit hours, students tutor one or two evenings per week and attend five or six classes per semester plus an orientation.

-Returning tutors should call us at 773-508-2330 or email firstname.lastname@example.org or and let us know what night/s you would like to tutor in Spring 2014.
-Tutors should always arrive before 7 p.m. and not at 7.
+Returning tutors should e-mail email@example.com and let us know what night/s you would like to tutor again.
+Tutors should always be available to begin preparations for tutoring at 7 during the pandemic.